Nurse Entry to Practice (NETP) Programme

 - The graduate nurse applies for a position with the Primary Health/Aged Residential Care setting employer, and identifies to the employer that they wish to participate in the NETP Programme.
 The employer can then contact the Nurse Coordinator/Educator NETP for further information.

-Note: The graduate nurse must still have applied through the ACE National Recruitment Process in order to be eligible for a funded position.
+- The graduate nurse must still have applied through the ACE National Recruitment Process in order to be eligible for a funded position.

-For further information regarding the Nurse Entry to Practice (NETP) Programme at Counties Manukau Health, please email Victoria Crisp, Nurse Coordinator/Educator, (NETP) or phone (09) 276 0044, ext.
+NETP - please email Victoria Crisp, NETP Nurse Coordinator/Educator, or ph.
+(09) 276 0044, ext.
 8329 or 021 242 6776.